-'''

-int index = Collections.binarySearch( list, key );
+int index = Collections.binarySearch(list, key);

-'''

-- 5. Complete the implementation of the main() method in the Driver.java test program in order to test your Word class.
-Follow the steps specified below to finish the main() method. - (a) Read through the entire listing of Driver. java. - (b) Analyze the code to create eight Word objects, initialize them, and add them to the list words.
-This code has already been provided, however you are expected to understand how it works. - (c) Analyze the code that will print out the list.
-You need to understand how this works. - (d) Add the code necessary to sort the list. - (e) Provide the code that will print out the sorted list. - (f) Analyze the code necessary to search the list for the "key" that is created in the base code.
-You need to understand how this works. - (g) Add code that prints out the results of this search. - 6.
-Submit the project archive following the steps given in the Submission Instructions by 9:00pm. - 7.
-Turn in this lab handout (with completed answers) to your lab instructor.
+5. Complete the implementation of the main() method in the Driver.java test program in order to test your ContactInfo class.
+Follow the steps specified below to finish the main() method.

+a) Read through the entire listing of Driver.java.

+b) Analyze the code to create eight ContactInfo objects, initialize them, and add them to the list contacts.
+This code has already been provided, however you are expected to understand how it works.

+c) Analyze the code that will print out the list.
+You need to understand how this works.

+d) Add the code necessary to sort the list.

+e) Provide the code that will print out the sorted list.

+f) Analyze the code necessary to search the list for the "key" that is created in the base code.
+You need to understand how this works.

+g) Add code that prints out the results of this search.

+6. Ensure that there are no warnings generated for your code.
+(Do not suppress warnings.)

+7. Submit the project archive following the steps given in the Submission Instructions by February

+13, 2:00pm through D2L (learn.ou.edu).

+8. Turn in this lab handout (with completed answers) to your lab instructor.